cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Sets the time it takes (in seconds) for **in-server** greet messages to be auto-deleted.
+Sets the time it takes (in seconds) for **in-server** greet messages to be auto-deleted after being sent.
 Set it to 0 to disable automatic deletion.
 The maximum time you can set is 300 (5 minutes).

 .. note::
     This setting does not apply to DM greet messages.